chencyc123/sts4/Live-Application-Information.md

 ## Completely Disabling this Feature

 A background thread is used to periodically scrape running processes for live information.
 This could negatively affect your machine's performance.
-If you don't want this for whatever reason this feature can be completely
+This feature can be completely disabled:
-disabled:

 * Eclipse/Spring Tool Suite 4: via the preferences `Spring -> Spring Boot Language Server`
 * Code: regular JSON preference mechanism using the key: `boot-java.boot-hints.on`.